gcallah/Rationalism/md/Sorcery.md

-(Must include something on Neocon magic.)
+Neocon magic:

+Ron Suskind reported on a conversation with a Bush administration official as follows:

+The aide said that guys like me were 'in what we call the reality-based community,' which he defined as people who 'believe that solutions emerge from your judicious study of discernible reality.' [...]
+'That's not the way the world really works anymore,' he continued.
+'We're an empire now, and when we act, we create our own reality.
+And while you're studying that reality—judiciously, as you will—we'll act again, creating other new realities, which you can study too, and that's how things will sort out.
+We're history's actors...and you, all of you, will be left to just study what we do'.

-Once we have understood the general nature of *Zauberworte*, of the magic words sorcerers use to cast their spell, we can proceed to look at the specific word magic of woke ideology.
+Once we have understood the general nature of *Zauberworte*, of the magic words sorcerers use to cast their spell, we can proceed to look at the specific examples of the word magic of woke ideology.

-imbecile --> retarded --> special needs
+imbecile -- retarded -- special needs

 The actual issue is that those of us with normal mental capacities should exercise kindness and compassion towards those who were not so blessed, and